wanhive/endpoint.java/README.md

 # Wanhive EndPoint

-The IoT endpoint development library in the Java programming language.
+The IoT endpoint development library written in Java.

 This package is part of the Wanhive IoT Platform.